GhanaOfficial Name: Republic of Ghana

 Local Laws & Special Circumstances

-ACCESSIBILITY: While in Ghana, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
+Travelers Who Require Accessibility Assistance: You may find accessibility and accommodation very different from what you find in the United States.
 Ghana’s Persons with Disabilities Act (2006) explicitly prohibits discrimination against persons with physical, sensory, intellectual, and mental disabilities in employment, health care, air travel and other transportation, and other domains.
 The government does not systematically or overtly discriminate against persons with disabilities, but such persons may experience societal discrimination.

-Medical facilities in Ghana are limited, particularly outside the capital, Accra.Travelers should carry adequate supplies of any needed prescription medicines, along with copies of their prescriptions, the generic name of the drugs, and a supply of preferred over-the-counter medications.
+Medical facilities in Ghana are limited, particularly outside the capital, Accra.
+You should carry adequate supplies of any needed prescription medicines, along with copies of your prescriptions, the generic name of the drugs, and a supply of preferred over-the-counter medications.